 Crafts keep children entertained and engaged and help them exercise creativity — and in the end, there’s something delightful to display on the fridge or walls.
-But there is one caveat when it comes to crafts: The supplies.
-The makings.
-The weird materials that no parent actually has on hand when it’s craft time.
-Seriously, who has brass fasteners, cardboard eggs and 12 yards of rainbow-colored washi tape in their craft cabinet (if they even have a craft cabinet … )?
+But there is one caveat when it comes to crafts: The random supplies and materials that no one actually has on hand when it’s craft time.
+Seriously, who has 12 yards of rainbow-colored washi tape in their craft cabinet (if they even have a craft cabinet … )?

 Got some Popsicle sticks, glue and a few markers handy?
 Then you’ve got the makings for this bright and cheery birdhouse from Grace Giggles and Naptime.
 And no need to stick to this design exactly (though it is cute!).
 Have the kids get creative and come up with a bird abode of their own.